Surgical Tattoo Removal:

 Flaps are a plastic surgery reconstructive technique where tissue is moved from one area of the body either attached to a blood supply or re-attached to a new blood supply to cover a wound.
 In the tattoo case a wound that is created after removing a large tattoo or small one on the face can be covered with a flap.

 Dr Jack Zoumaras consults Tuesdays and Fridays at Darling Point.
-Call now for an expert opinion and tune into #askDrJZ Facebook live at 6pm every Friday.
+Call now for a professional advice and tune into #askDrJZ Facebook live at 6pm every Friday.